josejuanmartinez/sparknlp-huggingface-gradio/README.md

     def setOutputCol(self, value):
         """
             Spark NLP works reading from columns in a dataframe and putting the output in a new column.
-            This function sets the name of the column this annotator will be storing to..
+        This function sets the name of the column this annotator will be storing to...

         :param value: Name of the output column
         :return: void
         """